xvag/iac-demo/gcp/README.md

 ### Deploy from Terraform Cloud

 01. Create a new Workspace on Terraform Cloud and connect it with the GitHub repo.
-Set Terraform Working Directory to the gcp/ folder and set Run Trigger to "Only trigger runs when files in specified paths change", pointing to gcp/ folder.
+Set Terraform Working Directory to the gcp/ folder.
+Set Run Trigger to "Only trigger runs when files in specified paths change", pointing to gcp/ folder.

 02. Create the following workspace variables (as sensitive):